Siem Reap to Bangkok

 For now though, you can get from the city to the airport in about 20 minutes if traveling by tuk-tuk, or a bit faster if you go by taxi or private car.

-With schedules often changing, there are currently four airlines that you could consider for a direct flight from Siem Reap to Bangkok: Bangkok Airways, Lanmei Airlines, Thai Smile, and Thai AirAsia.
-The first three of these go to Bangkok’s Suvarnabhumi Airport, while the last goes to Don Mueang.
-The flight time to either airport is roughly the same, with schedules indicating somewhere between an hour and five minutes and an hour and twenty minutes, so the journey is definitely fast.
+As schedules often change, there are currently two airlines that you could choose from for a direct flight from Siem Reap to Bangkok: Bangkok Airways and Thai AirAsia.
+Bangkok Airways flies to Bangkok’s Suvarnabhumi Airport, while Thai AirAsia flies to Don Mueang.
+The flight time to both airports is roughly the same, with schedules indicating somewhere between an hour and five minutes and an hour and twenty minutes, so the journey is definitely fast.
 Ticket prices are reasonable for an international flight, and even when you add in the time it takes to get to and from the airport and waiting for your flight etc, catching a flight from Siem Reap to Bangkok is by far the most convenient option.

 For flight tickets, you can go direct to the airlines or you may find it easier to compare prices and schedules on a travel website such as 12go.